Home Page : Glossary : "R" : regular expression

 Regex Meaning

 .
-A dot matches any single character.
+A dot matches any single character - except a carriage return or line feed.

 c.t Matches "cat", "cbt" ... "c1t" ... "c&t" etc (with anything before the "c" and anything after the "t").